tonishka/tp/docs/team/ckcherry23.md

       displayed in the contact details.

    5. Test case: `del t/` <br>
-      Expected: All the tags of the person displayed are deleted.
+      Expected: All the tags of the person displayed are deleted. <br>
+      Exception: If there is another contact with the same name as this contact but without any tags, this command will result in an error and no fields will be deleted.

    6. Test case: `del pr/ j/` <br>
       Expected: All the pronouns and the job title of the person displayed